fproject/workflowii/README.md

 declares the *getDefinition()* method that must return an array representing the workflow of a model object.

 Let's define a very simple workflow source that will be used to manage article posts represented by `Article` model class.
-This workflow source will return the same workflow for all model object instance of `Article`, by specifying a PHP associative array as return value of `getDefinition()` method:
+This workflow source will return the same workflow for all model object instances of `Article`, by specifying a PHP associative array as return value of `getDefinition()` method:

 *ArticleWorkflowSource.php*